Engel & Völkers’ guide to buying a home

 An offer includes the price you would like to pay for the home in question.
 How much lower than the asking price could depend on finances, comparative prices of other homes in the market, as well as private property and appliances to include in the sale.

 The offer also includes a good faith deposit, which is an amount of money that demonstrates your commitment to the property.
 A good faith deposit is not the same as a down payment, which is considerably more.
-The amount of the deposit might be between one to three percent and should go to a third party which might be a legal firm, escrow service, title company or brokerage—not to the seller.
-(A receipt is always recommended.)
-And if the transaction is not completed for whatever reason, the deposit should be returned.
+The amount of the deposit might be between 5-10%, in the form of a bank draft, and should go to a third party which might be a legal firm, or brokerage—not to the seller.

-Also in the offer are items in the house including appliances that would be part of the sale and repairs you would require the seller to make prior to the closing.
+Also in the offer are items in the house including appliances that would be part of the sale and potential repairs you would require the seller to make prior to the closing.
 Dates should also be mentioned in the offer including the closing date and the move-in date.
-Fees associated with the sale and who, between you and the buyer should are responsible for each.
+Fees associated with the sale will be explained to you personally.
 The offer will also declare what the consequences would be as a result of a breach of contract.

 This is the process that takes place during a meeting of the parties involved in which the transaction is completed and the title of the property is passed from seller to new owner.
-Before the closing, the buyer conducts a final walk through of the home to make sure that the property is as it was when you viewed it and that all repairs that may have been stipulated in the offer have been completed to satisfaction.
+Upon possession day, the buyer conducts a final walk through of the home to make sure that the property is as it was when you viewed it and that all repairs that may have been stipulated in the offer have been completed to satisfaction.

 During the closing, paperwork that has been prepared by all parties involved, including the agents, the bank providing the mortgage, lawyers and title companies, are signed.